MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 There are a set of forces that are different depending on who, when and what you are designing.
 There is no easy answer to this.

+### How to do software design ###

+If only the answer to the how was as simple as "Big changes in small steps".
+While this is usually the case, it is not always the case.

+Let's say that you have software that is such a tangled mess that it would take an incredible amount of time to clean up.
+Small safe steps can be expensive in time.

 ## Misc ##

 #### Coupling ####